euroargodev/Coriolis-data-processing-chain-for-Argo-floats-demo/README.md

 ## Run image in your environment

-- Define next variables to configure your environment
+- Define next variables to configure the decoder on your environment

 ```bash
 DECODER_IMAGE=<decoder image path>